-We will make payments according to an agreed schedule set out in the grant agreement, including an initial payment on execution of the agreement.
-Subsequent payments are subject to satisfactory progress on the project.
+We will make payments according to an agreed schedule set out in the grant agreement.
+Payments are subject to satisfactory progress on the project.

 10.5.
 Tax obligations

 If you are registered for the Goods and Services Tax (GST), where applicable we will add GST to your grant payment and provide you with a recipient created tax invoice.
 You are required to notify us if your GST registration status changes during the project period.
 GST does not apply to grant payments to government related entities2.